Deceptive Preparation and Marketing of Academic Product: Texas Penal Code §32.50

 The Texas legislature codified this criminal offense in Texas Penal Code Section 32.50.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 1999.

-The Penal Code codifies the Texas Deceptive Preparation and Marketing of Academic Product law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+The Penal Code classifies the Texas Deceptive Preparation and Marketing of Academic Product law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
 Learn more about the Texas offense of Deceptive Preparation and Marketing of Academic Product below.

 What is the current Texas law about Deceptive Preparation and Marketing of Academic Product?